themohamedumin/hyper-learning-projects/README.md

 # hyper-learning-projects
-this is meant to hyper web development as fast as freak
+this is meant to hyper web development